isomerpages/mlaw-tir/_trends/1-impact-on-legal-services.md

 title: Impact On Legal Services
 permalink: /trends/impact-on-legal-services/
 ---
-> Based on the global trends identified, these were the expected changes in business demand for legal services.
+### Based on the global trends identified, these were the expected changes in business demand for legal services.

 # Increased Cybersecurity Demand <br>
 **COSTLY CYBERATTACKS** <br>
 As global tensions rise, so have cybersecurity threats.
 These fallouts are costly, with an estimated £11M in client money stolen from U.K. law firms in 2017 alone3.
-Law firms must now assure clients that their sensitive data can be well-protected. <br>
+Law firms must now assure clients that their sensitive data can be well-protected. <br> <br>
 **GROWTH OPPORTUNITIES** <br>
-Law firms like DLA Piper, Norton Rose Fulbright and Rajah & Tann already have a foot in this fast-growing market by looking to provide cybersecurity solutions. <br>
+Law firms like DLA Piper, Norton Rose Fulbright and Rajah & Tann already have a foot in this fast-growing market by looking to provide cybersecurity solutions. <br> <br>
 **US$173B**<br>
 Market value of the cybersecurity market in 2020.
-It is set to grow 7.2% annually over the next six years.
+It is set to grow 7.2% annually over the next six years. <br>

-> “If legal departments are to keep using law firms, they must step up their cybersecurity measures.” - Loretta Yuen, General Counsel, OCBC
+> “If legal departments are to keep using law firms, they must step up their cybersecurity measures.” - *Loretta Yuen, General Counsel, OCBC

 # Increased Asian Demand for Legal Services <br>

 **NATIVE TONGUE** <br>
-As Asian companies flourish, they will expect legal service providers to be proficient in their native language, local laws, and business customs. <br>
+As Asian companies flourish, they will expect legal service providers to be proficient in their native language, local laws, and business customs. <br> <br>
 **USE OF ASIAN LAWS** <br>
-As intra-Asian investments increase and Asian laws mature, investors may prefer using regional laws rather than English law, which has seen its market share in Asia decline steadily over the years. <br>
+As intra-Asian investments increase and Asian laws mature, investors may prefer using regional laws rather than English law, which has seen its market share in Asia decline steadily over the years. <br> <br>
 **SOFTER APPROACHES** <br>
 Relationship-focused Asian businesses may increasingly eschew litigation in favour of alternative dispute resolution methods like arbitration or mediation for commercial disputes, such as for China’s Belt & Road investment agreements. <br>